How to Make a Home Feel Cohesive Without Matching Everything

 Why Homes Lose Cohesion Over Time

-This is why cohesion is not a one-time decision.
-It is an ongoing process of alignment.
+This is why cohesion isn’t a one-time decision.
+It’s an ongoing process of alignment.
+A home stays cohesive when new purchases support the existing system instead of competing with it.

 Cohesion Comes From Repetition, Not Matching